sftss/sftss/README.md

 # 💫 About Me:
-Hi, I'm Sefer Tasdemir, a 19-year-old computer science student <br>passionate about building innovative and functional applications. <br>Currently studying in the IUT of Annecy, France, As a <br>passionate developer, I strive to continuously improve both <br>personally and technically.
-I am confident working as part of your <br>team while maintaining autonomy.
-My motivation, and love for <br>challenges make me the <br>ideal candidate to contribute to your projects.
-I play soccer and bascketball<br>with my friends, and i do musculation five times a week.
+Hi, I'm Sefer Tasdemir, a 19-year-old computer science student passionate about building innovative and functional applications, I am currently studying in the IUT of Annecy, France.
+As a passionate developer, I strive to continuously improve both personally and technically.
+I am passionate about new technologies and user-focused applications.
+My experience in several programming languages and object-relational database management system gives me a certain confidence regarding future challenges.
+I’m always eager to learn new technologies and work on new projects.

 ## 🌐 Socials: